 - merged with a reporting issuer by a business combination or takeover bid

-- previously had its securities listed on a BC stock exchange
+- has, or previously had, its securities listed on a BC stock exchange

 - received an order from the Commission designating it a reporting issuer